mcurto/eDNA_Metagenomics/README.md

 All outputs are saved in the gunzip compressed format.
 The resulting files were then converted into fasta farmat.

 ## Homology search with blast
-We used blastn from from ncbi-blast-2.12.0+ to find homology betwee the shot-gun reads and different reference databases: 1) The nucleotide database from genebank (nt); 2) Fish genomes of all species with resources available for all families present in Portugal plus the genomes from fish that are commonly eaten by humans (genome); 3)Fish transcriptomes of all species with resources available for all families present in Portugal plus the transcriptomes from fish that are commonly eaten by humans (transcriptomes).
+We used blastn from from ncbi-blast-2.12.0+ to find homology between the shot-gun reads and different reference databases: 1) The nucleotide database from genebank (nt); 2) Fish genomes of all species with resources available for all families present in Portugal plus the genomes from fish that are commonly eaten by humans (genome); 3)Fish transcriptomes of all species with resources available for all families present in Portugal plus the transcriptomes from fish that are commonly eaten by humans (transcriptomes).
 The program ran with the folowing code:

     blastn -query /path/to/Metagenomics_reads.fasta \
     -db /path/to/nt/database/nt -perc_identity 90 -qcov_hsp_perc 0.9 \